NDeyneka/Cache-server-2/README.md

 # Cache-server-2
-Cache server based on libevent library
+Cache server based on libevent library.

+# 1. AСKNOWLEDGEMENT

+Used vesrion of libevent library (https://github.com/libevent/libevent, version from 21.04.2019).
+Contents from the link above used locally in directory libevent-master.

-# 1. BUILDING AND INSTALLATION
+# 2. BUILDING AND INSTALLATION

 1. Download all files.